Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Preliminaries

-Recall that $(M,g,J)$ is assumed K\"ahler.
+Recall that $(M,g,J)$ is assumed to be K\"ahler.
 We define the \textit{constant $-1$ holomorphic sectional curvature tensor} $R^0$ by

 It is a parallel tensor having the symmetries of a curvature tensor.
 In case $(M,g,J)$ is the complex hyperbolic space, then $R=R^0$.
-Note that this definition differs from that of \cite{kobayashi_foundations_1996-1}*{IX.7} by its sign: the reason is that we require for $R^0$ to have $-1$ holomorphic sectional curvature.
-For any orthonormal family $\{X,Y\}$, $R^0(X,Y,X,Y) = -\frac{1}{4}(1 + 3g(JX,Y)^2)$, from which is deduced the fundamental pinching
+Note that this definition differs from that of \cite[section IX.7]{kobayashi_foundations_1996-1} by its sign: the reason is that we require for $R^0$ to have $-1$ holomorphic sectional curvature.
+For any orthonormal pair of vectors fields $\{X,Y\}$, $R^0(X,Y,X,Y) = -\frac{1}{4}(1 + 3g(JX,Y)^2)$, from which is deduced the fundamental pinching

 If $P = \Span\{X,Y\}$, the lower bound is achieved exactly when $P = JP$ (we say that $P$ is a \textit{complex line}) while the upper bound is achieved exactly when $P\perp JP$ (we say that $P$ is a \textit{totally real plane}).